AIEdX/ElementTree/README.md

 ---

 A simple TypeScript library for easily creating an interactive UI.
-It is specifically designed for Electron Apps.
+It is more focused on making it easier to make desktop apps with tools like Electron.

 It requires no bundler or transpiler.
 It can be used with TypeScript or plain JS.

-Here is an example of how to use it:
+You can make stateful components as well as stateless elements.
+Stateless elements can still be updated with cascade.
+Another feature is loading CSS modules and auto adding them to the page.

+Check out the **electron** folder to see all working examples.

+Here is simple clock example:

 ```ts
 import { ElementTree } from "ElementTree.js";